slevithan/regex/README.md

 <details>
   <summary>👉 <b>Show more details</b></summary>

-Some examples of where context awareness comes into play:
+Following are some examples of how context awareness can be relevant when escaping regex special characters:

 - A `~` is not escaped at the top level, but it must be escaped within character classes if it's immediately preceded or followed by another `~` (in or outside of the interpolation) which would turn it into a reserved UnicodeSets double punctuator.
 - Leading digits must be escaped if they're preceded by a numbered backreference or `\0`, else `RegExp` throws (or in Unicode-unaware mode they might turn into octal escapes).
 - Letters `A`-`Z` and `a`-`z` must be escaped if preceded by uncompleted token `\c`, else they'll convert what should be an error into a valid token that probably doesn't match what you expect.
 - You can't escape your way out of protecting against a preceding unescaped `\`.
 Doing nothing could turn e.g. `w` into `\w` and introduce a bug, but then escaping the first character wouldn't prevent the `\` from mangling it, and if you escaped the preceding `\` elsewhere in your code you'd change its meaning.

-These and other issues (including the effects of current and potential future flags like <kbd>x</kbd>) make escaping without context unsafe to use at arbitrary positions in a regex, or at least complicated to get right.
+These and other issues (including the effects of current and potential future flags like <kbd>x</kbd>) make it unsafe to escape special characters without context in regexes, or at least complicated to get right.
 Other popular regex escaping libraries don't even attempt to handle these kinds of issues.
-ES2025's native `RegExp.escape` offered an alternative that is also safe, but since it isn't context aware it might produce noisier outputs.
+ES2025's native `RegExp.escape` provides an alternative that's also safe, but since it isn't context aware it might produce noisier outputs by overescaping.
 </details>

 ### Interpolating partial patterns